30/10/2019 0 Comments

 you planning to do a residency soon?

-MC: I am looking for gallery
+CB: I am looking for gallery

 representation first and foremost.
 I am researching which galleries I resonate